Occupational Therapy in Schools (Guide + Directory)

 In the United States, school districts must provide a free appropriate public education (FAPE) to children with disabilities.

-This means that schools must identify and evaluate students who may have disabilities, at no cost to families (This covers children from birth to 21.)
+This means public schools must identify and evaluate students who may have disabilities at no cost to families.
+(This rule covers children from birth to 21.)
 As the parent or caregiver, you have the right to request an evaluation if you have concerns.

-You can read about this federal policy called IDEA here.
-Child Find is a resource that walks you through reaching out to your school to schedule an evaluation.
+You can read about this federal policy, called IDEA, here.
+Child Find is a resource that walks you through the process of reaching out to your school to schedule an evaluation.

-Other important mandates to know related school OT for your child
+Other important mandates related school OT for your child

-We already mentioned the right to evaluation that is mandated under IDEA.
-But, there’s a couple more mandates we should review to fully understand school-based OT.
+In addition to the right to evaluation mandated under IDEA, there are a couple more mandates we should review to ensure you fully understand school-based OT.

 If your child does qualify for services, IDEA gives them the right to 3 basic things related to OT: